kudobuilder/kudo.dev/content/docs/cli.md

 NAME      	URL
 *community	https://kudo-repository.storage.googleapis.com
 ```
-The default installation is shown here showing that we have one repository configured with the name "community".
+The default installation shown shows one repository configured with the name "community".
 The `*` indicates that this is the default repository to use (unless the flag `--repo=xyz` is used).
 This is considered the current context.

-When a repository is added it, the url provided will be used to access the index.yaml file which will be validated.
-If the url is not reachable or the index file is currupt the repository entry will fail.
+When a repository is added using `kudo add ...`, the url provided will be used to access the index.yaml file which will be validated.
+If the url is not reachable or the index file is corrupt the repository entry will fail to be added.
 It is possible to skip this check with the `--skip-check` flag.
 You can add a repository in the following way.  `kubectl kudo repo add local http://localhost --skip-check`.
 Resulting in:

 ```
 kubectl kudo repo list